illuhad/teralens/README.md

 If all went well, you should end up with several executables:
 * `teralens_cpu` -- CPU version of Teralens
 * `teralens_gpu` -- GPU version of Teralens
-* `teralens_bench` -- Teralens benchmark, measures how fast your hardware can generate magnification patterns.
+* `teralens_sampling_benchmark` -- Teralens benchmark, measures how fast your hardware can generate magnification patterns.
 Currently, this program requires a GPU.

 You can test Teralens by just executing it without any command-line parameters.
 It will then create a magnification pattern named `teralens.fits` with a default set of parameters.
 Use the `--help` option to see the available command-line parameters and the default parameter set.
 In general, it is usually not necessary to modify the Teralens code since all important aspects can be configured via command-line parameters.